Role of maximally entangled states in the context of linear steering inequalities: Spin- observables and states which give maximum violations of -settings linear steering inequalities

-From Eq.(\ref{2s}) it is clear that for any fixed values of $\theta_i^a$, $\theta_j^b$, $\phi_i^a$, $\phi_j^b$ ($i, j = 1, 2$), the left hand side of the $2$-settings linear steering inequality given by (\ref{linear_2}) will be maximized if $\alpha = \frac{\pi}{4}$.
 Note that in Eq.(\ref{2s}) we have not assumed that the two spin-$\frac{1}{2}$ observables at Bob's side are in mutually orthogonal directions.
 Hence, the above result holds even if we assume that $\hat{b}_1 \cdot \hat{b}_2$ = $0$.
-It can, therefore, be concluded that given any two spin-$\frac{1}{2}$ observables at Alice's side and given any two spin-$\frac{1}{2}$ observables in mutually orthogonal directions at Bob's side, the maximum magnitude of left hand side of the $2$-settings linear steering inequality (\ref{linear_2}) will always be achieved if the shared state is maximally entangled two-qubit state.